 Frederic Chopin published his Opus 28 set of 24 preludes in 1840.
-He created a prelude for each of the 24 keys – 12 major keys and 12 minor keys.
-Here is one of the better know of these preludes, arranged and performed by an American jazz pianist.
+He created a prelude for each of the 24 keys: 12 major keys and 12 minor keys.
+Here is one of the better known of these preludes, arranged and performed by an American jazz pianist.

-Loreena McKennitt is a National treasure, her music is so wide ranging, yet so her brand.
-This (instrumental) song’s got flavours of Celtic, Arabic and original touches.
+Loreena McKennitt is a national treasure, her music is so wide ranging, yet so is her brand.
+This instrumental song’s got flavours of Celtic and Arabic along with original touches.

 Great JUNO-nominated ensemble from Edmonton showing how diverse jazz can be!